EOPF-Explorer/data-model-pipeline/README.md

 - Publish CI workflow that builds `:sha` and `:main` images on push.
 - Add a sample STAC catalog and golden-test to smoke the template offline.
-- Optionally publish a Helm chart wrapping the WorkflowTemplate + RBAC + imagePullSecrets.
+- Publish a Helm chart wrapping the WorkflowTemplate + RBAC + imagePullSecrets.
 - Parameterize Dask cluster settings (threads/memory) in the template.
 - (If needed) toggle a “no-tar” mode to emit a directory tree directly to PVC.